-A Document of Compliance (DOC) will be issued to the Company following satisfactory audit to ensure compliance with the Code by the Company.
-An SMC cannot be issued without a valid DOC.
-An interim DOC will be issued where the Company first takes operational control of a vessel over 500 GT.
+A Document of Compliance (DOC) will be issued to the Company following satisfactory verification audit to ensure compliance with the Code by the Company.
+A Safety Management Certificate (SMC) cannot be issued without a valid DOC.
+An interim DOC will be issued where the Company first takes operational control of a vessel of 500 gross tonnage and above.
 The Interim DOC is valid for a maximum of 12 months to facilitate development of the SMS and the records.
 Following an initial Audit, the DOC is issued for up to five years, and is subject to annual audit, after which it must be renewed.